What happens to your pension when you die

 Some extra pension payments will not count towards the calculation of survivor’s pensions.

-Extra contributions to your pension will not count towards a survivors pension if they were:
+Extra contributions to your pension will not count towards a survivor’s pension if they were:

 - Additional Pension Contributions (APC)